 - Lion OS X bootable VMDK file created from original installation medium (DVD or ISO file) – Check this guide and make this bootable image as described.

-- Additional Files (Click here to download) – Its a zipped file from two sets of files and a darwin.iso file.
+- Additional Files – It is a zipped file with two sets of required files.

-One for patch your VMware software to support Mac OS X server guest ( Original Source), second one with pre configured Virtual machine files (Original source) and darwin.iso file to install VMware tools on guest to get more screen resolutions and VMware shared folders.
+One file to patch the VMware software to support Mac OS X guest virtual machines ( Original Source), and the second one with pre-configured Virtual machine files (Original source) and darwin.iso file to install VMware Tools on the guest VM to get more screen resolutions, improved performance and shared folders feature.

-- Check the VT in your host BIOS as shown here with some tools.
+- Check the hardware VT of your computer BIOS as shown here.